 - Your right to receive certain benefits such as Social Security unemployment compensation, veteran’s benefits, public assistance, and pensions – regardless of the amount.

 (These numbers are as of 2015 and subject to change.
 Please verify the exemption limits during your free consultation with Veitengruber Law.)

 Can I own anything after filing for bankruptcy?

 Definitely!
-Although many people anything after filing for bankruptcy, that is simply not true.
 Exempt property is retained as well as anything that is obtained after the bankruptcy is filed.
-However, if the debtor receives an inheritance, a property settlement, or life insurance benefits within 180 days filling a Chapter 7 bankruptcy petition, that money or property will likely have to be paid to creditors if it is not exempt.
+However, if the debtor receives an inheritance, a property settlement or life insurance benefits within 180 days of filing a Chapter 7 bankruptcy petition, that money or property will likely have to be paid to creditors if it is not exempt.

-Can I be discriminated against for filling bankruptcy?
+Can I be discriminated against for filing bankruptcy?

 No.11 U.S.C. sec.
 525 prohibits governmental units and private employers from discriminating against you because you filed a bankruptcy petition or because you failed to pay a dischargeable debt.

 Will I have to attend court?

 Yes.
 After filing a Chapter 7 bankruptcy petition, a meeting of creditors will be scheduled by the court within one to two months.
 This meeting is conducted by the trustee at the federal court level, in Trenton, Newark or Camden.
 Once you have retained Veitengruber Law, counsel will attend court and sit beside you to provide assistance.
 Questions will be asked to help the trustee determine if you have assets that can be distributed to creditors and if you have filed the petition in good faith.